Washington County Vehicle Impound Guide

 Required Documents

-• Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
-If yours is suspended due to the DUI arrest, see the section below.
+• Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.
+The license must be current and not suspended or revoked.

 If You Don't Have a Valid License